kikun1234/Medium_Python_Stats/README.md

 # Medium_Python_Stats
-The repo containing my python code to clean the Medium Stats page and your Medium published page.
+The repo containing my python code to clean your Medium stats page and your user page.